Dengue: virus, fever and mosquitoes

 Dengue fever outbreaks begin in Queensland when someone is infected with dengue overseas and arrives with the virus in their blood.
 This is called an imported case.
 A local Aedes aegypti mosquito bites this person, becomes infected with the virus, and then passes it on to other people by biting them.
 These are known as locally acquired cases.

 The dengue virus does not spread directly from person to person.

 There are four types of the dengue virus that cause dengue fever – Dengue Type 1, 2, 3 and 4.
 People become immune to a particular type of dengue virus once they've had it, but can still get sick from the other types of dengue if exposed.

 Catching different types of dengue, even years apart, increases the risk of developing severe dengue.
 Severe dengue causes bleeding and shock, and can be life threatening.
 There have been deaths in Queensland from severe dengue.

 Dengue fever is found in Africa, the Americas, the Mediterranean region, South-East Asia and the Western Pacific region.
 It is endemic in around 100 countries, which means the virus is always there, ready to be spread by dengue mosquitoes.

-Dengue fever is not endemic in Australia, which means the virus isn't here.
+Dengue fever is not endemic in Australia, which means the virus isn't here permanently/continuosly.
 However, we do have mosquitoes that can spread the virus, the Aedes aegypti and Aedes albopictus mosquitoes.

 There are large outbreaks of dengue fever every year in many South-East Asian and Pacific countries.
 This is where many people catch dengue and bring it in to Australia.
 In Australia this is known as an imported case.

 Increased holiday and business travel to dengue endemic countries has meant that dengue fever is able to spread from country to country easily, making outbreaks more common.
-Every year, the number of dengue cases around the world is increasing resulting in an increase in imported cases entering Australia.
+Every year, the number of dengue cases around the world is increasing.

 Mosquitoes that can transmit dengue